putyourlightson/craft-blitz/docs/README.md

 ### Clear Cache Automatically

 Whether the cache should automatically be cleared after elements are updated.
-With this setting disabled, Blitz will mark affected cached pages as expired but not actually delete them.
+With this setting disabled, Blitz will mark affected page caches as expired without actually delete them.
 In order to delete them, the “Refresh Expired Cache” [utility](#refresh-expired-cache) or [console command](#console-commands) should be used.
 Disabling this setting may make sense if your site gets heavy traffic and clearing cache should be limited to specific times or intervals.

 ### Warm Cache Automatically